iivvaannxx/magento-order-management/README.md

   that specific book.
 If the order is valid, it returns a `SuccessfulOrderDTO` object containing the `orderId` of the newly created order.

-    - See [Exception Handling](#exception-handling-and-validation) for more information on what happens if the order is invalid.

   ```
   Example: POST /orders "{ "books": [{ "bookId": "ae1666d6-6100-4ef0-9037-b45dd0d5bb0e", "quantity": 2 }]
   ```